-Description: Advertising Week returns with a blend of thought leadership content and engaging special events, with attendees ranging from public relations pros and advertising execs to CMOs and social media advisors.
-This immersive conference draws from the brand, agency, technology, startup, media and broader creative industries and focuses on key conversations designed to drive business forward and influence the future of advertising.
+Description: Advertising Week returns every year with a blend of thought leadership content and engaging special events, with attendees ranging from public relations pros and advertising execs to CMOs and social media advisors.
+This immersive conference draws from the brand, agency, technology, startup, media, and broader creative industries and focuses on key conversations designed to drive the business forward and influence the future of advertising.
 Social networking and Google execs are typically in attendance as well, making it a worthwhile conference to attend.

 Great for: Advertising execs, startup founders, social media practitioners, CMOs, and all marketing levels and capacities

-Description: Going on its sixth year, YMS NYC has grown steam for marketers focused on the next generation of consumers.
+Description: YMS NYC has grown steam for marketers focused on the next generation of consumers.
 Move over, millennials.
 It’s all about Gen Z, now.
-YMS has included speakers from Instagram, Tinder, Starbucks, Live Nation, Nike, Twitter, NPR, Disney and scores of up-and-coming brands.
+YMS has included speakers from Instagram, Tinder, Starbucks, Live Nation, Nike, Twitter, NPR, Disney, and scores of up-and-coming brands.
 The agenda also follows four tracks: College Marketing, Influencer Marketing, Retail & E-Commerce Marketing, and Innovation

 Great for: Content marketers, social media practitioners, CMOs, and all marketing levels and capacities targeting the youth demographic